Are you a fan of Armin van Buuren?

 The venue for the Neon Countdown event was Super DC Arena that is located on the outskirts of downtown Bangkok and not too easy to get to as there is no public transport.
 This means you’re at the mercy of Tuk Tuks or Taxis.

-I learnt my lesson and the next night I took a Tuk-Tuk.
+I learned my lesson and the next night I took a Tuk-Tuk.
 Although much more expensive (like 3 times the cost) it only took 10-15 minutes to get there.

 For a more in-depth guide to how to get there, ticket pricing, check out Charlotte’s excellent post here.